stonychen/anno-cli/README.md

 #### Step 2 Config template

-1. config.map is used for matching the template path './templates/src' to the destination path './src/(path)'
+1. config.map is used for matching the template path `./templates/src` to the destination path `./src/(path)`.
-2. config.prompts is used for defining variables, which might be used in template. for more detail, refer to [inquirer](https://www.npmjs.com/package/inquirer).
+2. config.prompts is used for defining variables, which might be used in template.
+For more detail, refer to [inquirer](https://www.npmjs.com/package/inquirer).

 config.js
 ```